×

 NO HOLDING BACK The University of Arizona is one of 12 WICHE institutions that participated in a community of practice in which institutions analyzed data and revised policies related to transcript and student holds in 2022-2023.

 Arizona participates in the STATE AUTHORIZATION RECIPROCITY AGREEMENT (SARA) through WICHE.
 This voluntary agreement provides reciprocity for the state authorization of distance education.
+WICHE Commissioners have been strong advocates for protecting the state voice in important governance decisions affecting this agreement and staff continue to support participating states and improving student protections while bolstering access.

-Knocking at the College Door is the leading U.S. resource for projections of college-ready students.
-Knocking, which includes a quadrennial publication with additional analysis, is essential for postsecondary policymakers, planning and workforce efforts, and economic development.
+Knocking at the College Door is the leading U.S. resource for projections of high school graduates.
+Released in December 2024, the newest edition is essential for postsecondary policymakers, planning and workforce efforts, and economic development.

 CHIEF ACADEMIC OFFICERS NETWORK Staff from the Arizona Board of Regents also participate in regular collaborative calls with colleagues around the region.